cfengine/documentation/reference/components.markdown

 ### site_classes

+**Description**: A `site_classes` contains classes that will represent geographical site locations for hosts.
+These should be defined elsewhere in the configuration in a classes promise.

-**Type**: clist
+**Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_!&@@$|.()\[\]{}:]+`

-**Description**: A `site_classes` clist contains classes that will represent geographical site locations for hosts.
-These should be defined elsewhere in the configuration in a classes promise.
+Each string is expected to be a class.

 **Example**: